jmaas/splunk-configs-clustering/README.md

 Deployment apps
 ---------------
-Deployment apps are pushed by the deployment server to the forwarders.
+Deployment apps are installed on the `deployment server` in `/opt/splunk/etc/deployment-apps` and pushed to all forwarders.

 - `base_config_forwarders`: